 GCU accept all major credit and debit cards online.

 If SAAS, LEA, Library Board or another funding body is paying all or part of your fees, they will pay the University directly.
 However, you are still responsible for applying for funding for each academic year of study and personally liable for your tuition fees.
-Please refer to the University’s Fees and Refund Policy and Credit Control and Debt Management Policy for full information.
+Please refer to the University’s and Credit Control and Debt Management Policy for full information.